Olching: Others

+Economy

+Olching has two larger business parks: One larger in the north called Gewerbepark Geiselbullach and another in the south along the Johann-G.-Gutenberg Straße.
+In Geiselbullach there are many logistics companies including a warehouse from Amazon Logistics.

+In Olching are multiple solar power plants and a waste incineration plant which provides electric power and district heating to Olching an surrounding municipalities.

 Leisure

+Sports clubs

-Olching is well known for its motorcycle speedway club and track, the so-called Speedwaybahn.
-It hosts a number of events, including international motorcycling events.
+Olching is well known for its motorcycle speedway club and track, MSC Olching and the Olching Speedwaybahn.
+It hosts a number of events, including international motorcycling events, including the finals of the 1972 Speedway World Team Cup and the 1981 Speedway World Team Cup.
 Olching is also known for its attractive golf course which lies between Olching and Geiselbullach.
 There are also championship—and leisure—minigolf courses located at separate, neighbouring clubs.

 There are also a number of sports clubs, including SC Olching, SV Esting, and the TSV Geiselbullach.

+Natural recreation areas and leisure facilities

 Furthermore, the river Amper, its backwater Mühlbach and the local bird-park Vogelpark Olching, open spring to autumn, offer idyllic walks and views to locals and visitors.
 Nearby is the Schuttberg; (rubble-hill), a little hill between Olching and Esting (situated next to the Tony-März-Stadion, the home ground of SC Olching).
 Nowadays this mound is a popular spot for children, teenagers and adults alike for town-centre sledging during the winter.

 Right next to the Schuttberg is the Volksfestplatz, (a fairground), a site which acts in the off-season as a cycle practice range, incorporates a go-kart training area, has a small skate-park and hosts monthly flea-markets throughout the summer.
 It is most popular, however, when it is used for the Olchinger Volksfest, which is Olching's very own Oktoberfest in May/June.

 A further popular spot is the Olchinger See, which is a picturesque lake that attracts plenty of visitors from the surrounding area.

+In 2024 construction work for a Spa in the norther business park began.

+Olching has a communal indoor swimming pool, two minigolf courses, a large golf course and a bowling centre.